Which months of the year would you recommend for walking in France?

 (b) A couple of weeks.
 Two very interesting walks are the Regordane, about a 10 day walk from le Puy to Saint-Gilles on the Mediterranean Coast; and the Way of Geneva, which normally takes about 16 days.
 It is part of the GR65 and goes from Geneva to le Puy.
 They are both pilgrimages, but only a few pilgrims walk them.

 (c) A month.
-Not really.
-Everybody is different, so we have no idea what would suit you.
 Have a look at our Diaries and try and find something that takes your fancy.
+For these longer walks it doesn’t really matter where you go – the daily rhythm of walking becomes the main pleasure.

 I want to walk on the Way of Le Puy, but only for a week or two.
 Which part would you recommend?